ploureiro-push/DiffusionConnectionExample-iOS/README.md

 2020-01-14 10:27:29.966882+0000 ConnectionExampleIOS[13088:5475939] DiffusionManagerWithReconnectionStrategy: ping successful (0ms)
 ```

-Once the App detects it's active, it detects that no session had been created (first run), creates it and successfully pings the server.
+Once the App detects it is active, it detects that no session had been created (first run), creates a session and successfully pings the server.

 Please look at the following console logs: